ofrendo/kronos/README.md

 The Observer is a `MessageHandler`, which writes the events into a queue, to be processed further.

 ## <a name="create">Create objects</a>
 The queue is processed by a `MessageWorker`, which is also a Thread and constantly looks in the queue for new messages.
-After getting a message, the worker reads the type of the message and calls a factory which converts the data into a Java object depending on the type (`ERPItem`, `OPCItem`, `SAItem`).
+After getting a message, the worker reads the type of the message and calls a factory which converts the data into a Java object depending on the type (ERP, OPC, SA).

 ## <a name="product">Product state</a>
-After the objects are created, the MessageWorker passes them to the ProductHandler.
-If the object is an ERPItem a new product-object is created.
-Every product contains a [Finite State Machine](#fsm) which observes the current state of the product.
-If the object given to the ProductHandler is an OPCItem or a SAItem the ProductHandler loops over every active product and tries to assign the event to product.
-This is evaluated with the current state of the product and the trigger which is connected to the Item.
+After the objects are created, the `MessageWorker` passes them to the `ProductHandler`.
+If the object is a ERP data a new `Product` object is created.
+Each `Product` contains a [Finite State Machine](#fsm) which observes the current state of the product.
+If the object given to the `ProductHandler` is an `OPCDataItem` or a `SAData` the `ProductHandler` loops over every active `Product` to check if the event can be assigned to the product.
+This is evaluated with the current state of the `Product` and the trigger which is connected to the object.

-After the event is connected to a product it is given to the WebSocket-Server and the Database.
+After the event is assigned to a `Product` it is given to the WebSocket server and the database.

-## <a name="ws">WebSocket-Server</a>
+## <a name="ws">WebSocket server</a>
-The WebSocket-Server takes the events, creates a MessageObject, which is then converted to JSON and send to a client, which is connected to the WebSocket.
+The WebSocket server recieves each new event, creates a `MessageObject`, which is then converted to JSON.
+This string is sent to each client connected to the server.

 ## <a name="db">Database</a>
-After a product is finished (after the spectral-analysis), the data which is contained in each product is stored in an SQLite-database.
+After a product is finished (after the spectral analysis), the data contained in each product is stored in an SQLite database.

-## <a name="http">HTTP-Server</a>
+## <a name="http">HTTP server</a>
-The HTTP-Server takes aggregated data out of the database and exposes this data in an REST-API.
+The HTTP server takes aggregated historical data out of the database and exposes this data in a REST API.
+The following calls are available:

-# Analysis results
+* `/data/getLastProducts`: Gets aggregated data about the last 25 products
+* `/data/getDataByAnalysisResult`: Gets data grouped by spectral analysis result
+* `/data/getDataByMat`: Gets data grouped by material number
+* `/data/getDataByMatGrp`: Gets data grouped by material group (see [Analysis results](#analysisResults))

+# <a name="analysisResults">Analysis results</a>
 Data was saved in a SQLite database.
 It was then analyzed and visualized with R. We analyzed three different variables containing information about a product: The customer (`CustomerNo`), the material type (`MaterialNo`) and the result of the spectral analysis (`AnalysisResult`)